Krz-Aramis/Rango/README.md

 I may have identified, however, a Django Project that could make this process easier ([Github link](https://github.com/mattsnider/django-html5-boilerplate)).
 Truthfully, I cannot commit myself to believe that this project, which has not been touched in 5 years, can provide the latest version of the project.
 If it is great! because, it is compatible with `pip` meaning that I will not have to track this as part of any repository.

+## Decoupling settings and code

+Through this tutorial, there are mentions that some of the approaches we are taking are acceptable in local development, however might pose a risk during deployment.
+Needless to say, more experienced Django developers are very aware of this and therefore there are efforts to decouple the application from its configuration, such as with the [python decouple project](https://pypi.python.org/pypi/python-decouple).
+As with the above, it is compatible with `pip` and therefore we should not need to maintain it in GIT.

 ## Assumptions

 - We will use the latest version of Python and Django for this tutorial.
 This is despite the fact that the book references old versions of both.